CAREFUL, ADULT LANGUAGE!

 As you may have noticed, there is a difference of 600 KHz between what is known as the input and the output of a repeater.
 600 KHz is a standard amount of separation for amateur repeaters, and is widely used throughout the United States.
 I decided to start recording this amateur station on a regular basis.
 I took the signal from the headphone jack on the Patrolman 4, (a10 ohm resistor across the output to simulate a load instead of headphones) and fed that into the line input on a Shure M67 mixer and then connected the output to the line in on my Superscope C-104 cassette recorder.
 This setup allowed a VU meter to monitor the recording.

 Once I started recording these ham radio operators, known as “jammers,” I knew I was hooked.
 I regularly listened and recorded for years, and much of the stuff I got was absolutely outrageous.
 Negativland ultimately incorporated some of this material into their releases.
 “Jamcon84” and “A Big 10-8 Place” are notable examples of the use of ham radio jammers.
 There is a website here that appears to be where ham radio operators can talk about the times they had in the early 1980s, talking on the 146.82 repeater and more.
 There is also a ham radio club in the Los Angeles area, with a similar spirit to the group in the Bay Area.
-They have steaming audio of their repeater, and you can go here and here for more info.
+They have streaming audio of their repeater, and you can go here and here for more info.
+Go here to hear 147.435 live.
 Just one last thing, “amateur” and “ham” operators (as far as I know) are one in the same, with emphasis on the “ham” in the case of these guys.

 Radio Shack Realistic Patrolman 4 multi-band receiver